DaronSchmit/DaronDayScheduler/README.md

+# Schedulinator 9000

-# 05 Third-Party APIs: Work Day Scheduler
+### AKA 05 Third-Party APIs: Work Day Scheduler

 ## Description
 This project is a basic webpage made to help schedule out a workday in an hourly fashion.
 This project was made to focus on manipulating HTML, CSS, and localStorage using jquery as well as learning how to use a new API in moment.js.